-For more information about Lloyd's of London, please see http://www.lloyds.com.
+For more information about Lloyd's, please see www.lloyds.com.

 T. Rowe Price Group, Inc., the ultimate parent company of T. Rowe Price Investment Services, Inc. (Price), maintains Business Continuity Plans (Plans).
-The Plans will be updated as necessary and will be reviewed annually.
+The Plans will be updated as necessary and reviewed annually.

 For additional information about how to request funds and securities when

 At times, certain market segments can experience extremely high volume and high volatility.
 We urge you to exercise additional care should you decide to trade securities experiencing these unusual pressures.
 For instance, a characteristic of fast-moving market segments is that executions and subsequent confirmations can be delayed.
 Please consider using techniques such as using limit orders to help manage the heightened risk inherent in these markets.
 And while it is always important to keep your long-term investment goals and your risk tolerance in mind, it is particularly relevant during times of unusual market stress.

 When personal investors enter an order through an online trading system, they generally are sending the order to their broker.
 In these cases, the online trading system is not a direct link to the exchanges or market makers.
 During time periods with unusually high volumes, there may be delays in order execution.